JayantSeth/learning-flask-factory-blueprint-pytest/README.md

 # Learning Flask Blueprint Factory Pytest

-I have taken Relations RDBMs app as the base for this app, I am using this app for learning following:
+I have learned following concept in this app:
 1. Blueprint
-2. Factory
+2. Application Factory
-3. Pytest
+3. Testing: pytest

 Minor stuffs:
    1. Loading config from python file and object.

-I will practice following two skills:
+I have practiced following two skills:
 1. JWT Based Authentication.
 2. One to Many Association